Kishida set to tap former education minister Yoshimasa Hayashi to be Japan's top diplomat

-Prime Minister Fumio Kishida has decided to appoint former education minister Yoshimasa Hayashi as his new foreign minister, a source close to the matter said Saturday.
+Prime Minister Fumio Kishida has decided to appoint former education minister Yoshimasa Hayashi as his new foreign minister, sources said Saturday.

 The appointment comes after the ruling Liberal Democratic Party officially named Toshimitsu Motegi, Japan's most recent top diplomat, as its new secretary-general on Thursday.
 Kishida plans to officially name Hayashi to the post when he launches his new Cabinet on Wednesday.